 We are now accepting awards nominations.
-The awards banquet will be held August 6, 2018 at ASES SOLAR 2018 at Fiske Planetarium on the campus of University of Colorado, Boulder.
+The awards banquet will be held August 6, 2018 at ASES SOLAR 2018 on the campus of University of Colorado, Boulder.

 Nomination Instructions: Please complete the following.
 All fields are required unless otherwise noted.
 Use as much space as you need to answer the questions.

 In addition to this completed form, include two or more letters of support for the nominee.
 Letters should be from individuals acquainted with the nominee’s qualifications as they relate to the award requirements.
 Email or postal mail all documents to firstname.lastname@example.org.

 Please submit form and send supporting letters by e-mail to email@example.com no later than May 1, 2018.